Omar12/css-animation-transition-basics/readme.md

-Goals
-* Make an understanding of how transitions work
-* Provide a baseline code to get it started
-* Provide inspiration and examples
-* Provide learnings and tips from around the web
-* Provide a gallery of good examples and an explanation of whats happening
-* Make any code block a working snippet
-* Deadline: Sunday, May 18.

 # Transition and Animation Basics

-The purpose of this document is to have a quick and simple guide into CSS Transitions and Animations.
-It will include the following:

-* Basics
-* Best Practices
-* Tips
-* Tools

 ## Introduction
 Now we can animate UI elements and events using only CSS.
 Before *animations* and